-User-generated content is any kind of content that is generated by your consumer and is surrounding your brand.
-Furthermore, it does so in a way that is both relatable and authentic, which is why user-generated content has become so effective.
+Furthermore, user-generated content does so in a way that is both relatable and authentic, which is why it has become so effective.

 Essentially it is social proof that brands can curate from the existing content on the web and social media platforms or that they can solicit from those who have purchased their products or used their services.

 Stats About User-Generated Content

 - 86% of millennials say that UGC is a good indicator of the quality of a brand.

 - 93% of consumers find user-generated content to be helpful when making a purchasing decision.

 - 70% of consumers trust online reviews and recommendations more than professional content and copy.